 You can offer it via Zoom or Skype.

 49. Sell Your Artwork

 Facebook, Etsy, Madeit and similar sites are all good to sell your artwork from.
 My nephew makes over $1,000 a year selling keyrings and he’s 9.
-Check out these tips to get started selling on Etsy.

 Whether you rent or own, there are ways to make money with your property.
 Having lived in a variety of cities, I have tested these out in each one.
 Check out how to make your mortgage pay for itself for ideas and an example using a home I lived in.